 Before you can run an ad, you’ll need content for it.
 If you’re just getting started with Instagram Stories, there are a couple important things to keep in mind:

-Once you’re aware of those constraints, it’s time to make your content!
+Once you’re aware of those rules, it’s time to make your content!
 Video is the most effective way to capture attention on mobile.
 So that’s what we’ll be showing you how to do!

 If you’re an iOS user, we’ve got an app built just for creating Stories.
 The Animoto: Social Video Editor app makes it easy to create professional videos for Instagram Stories, designed to stand out.
 Sally from the Animoto team will show you how it’s done in the video below.

 If you don’t have an iOS device, no problem.
-You can check out our post on how to make vertical videos using the square format in our web app.
+You can create vertical videos on the web using Animoto 3 Beta.
+Check out our post on how to create a vertical video in Animoto 3 to learn more.

 Now that you know how to create a video for your Instagram Story ad, we wanted to share some best practices.
 These best practices are recommended by Facebook.